 Not only would this feature prevent keys from getting into the wrong hands, but it would also keep an up-to-date verifiable record of everyone who had checked out a key.
 If authorized users are aware that their key activity is being traced, they are less likely to access and use keys for malicious reasons.

-In addition to giving your residents peace of mind and securing your facility, electronic key control has many other benefits, which you can read about here.
+In addition to giving your residents peace of mind and securing your facility, electronic key control has many other benefits.